Resilience training

 Each rung shows its own climb-when criterion.
 When the current rung is consistent and no longer effortful, tap Advance ▲.
 If a rung is too much — distress that doesn't settle, days of rumination — tap Drop ▼ and rebuild.
 Climbing isn't the goal; consistency is.

 Don't climb everything at once.
-Follow the 8-week build in the Rules tab — add one new thing at a time.
+Follow the 8-week build below — add one new thing at a time.

 Your data